 Oh, and it’s full of lycopene.
 Lycopene is an antioxidant found mostly in red foods like tomatoes and watermelons.
 It is believed to have important health effects for the human body and its absorption is even greater when it’s cooked and combined with olive oil.
 Win win for us!

-Going through the recipe you will notice that some corn flour is used.
+Reading the notes at the end you will notice that I talk about corn flour.
 You won’t find that in traditional tomato sauce recipes.
 But you should use it if you want your sauce to be more creamy and glossy with a drool-worthy effect.
 Otherwise you can skip it.

-Tip: top each plate with a tablespoon of greek yogurt for an even creamier result.
-And of course, lots of grated parmesan or crumbled feta cheese.
+Tip: top each plate with a tablespoon of Greek yogurt for an even creamier result.
 Some chopped parsley won’t hurt either.

 - 1 pound spaghetti pasta